Eltisley: Governance

 Eltisley has a Parish Council.
 The parish is represented on the South Cambridgeshire District Council by two councillors for the Papworth Everard ward and on Cambridgeshire County Council by one councillor for the Papworth electoral division.
-It is in the parliamentary constituency of South Cambridgeshire, represented at the House of Commons by Anthony Browne.
+It is in the parliamentary constituency of South Cambridgeshire, represented in the House of Commons by Pippa Heylings MP.

 Geography

 Eltisley parish is on the border of the historical county of Huntingdonshire.
 Its borders are marked by isolated trees in many places, rather than following distinct geographical features.

-Eltisley village is on the western edge of the parish, south of the A428 road 'Cambridge Road' west of its junction with the A1198.
+Eltisley village is on the western edge of the parish, south of the A428 road 'Cambridge Road' west of its junction with the A1198 at the Caxton Gibbet roundabout.
+A road redevelopment scheme, which includes a realignment the A428 road to the north of the village, is expected to be completed by 2027.

 The county town of Cambridge is 11 mi to the east and the nearest town, St Neots, is 5.5 mi west.
 London is 50 mi south.
 Croxton is the next village west and Cambourne lies to the east.
 Papworth Everard is to the north along the B1040 and Waresley to the south.

 The parish is largely flat and ranges from 47 to 65 metres above sea level.
 The soil is a heavy clay on gault which, coupled with the terrain, made drainage difficult.
 Eastern Brook flows towards Caxton and is a tributary of the Bourn Brook.
 Eltisley Wood had reached its modern state by the early 19th century; a small wood at Papley Grove, in the north of the parish, is presumably what is left of the woodland that belonged to the prioress of Hinchingbrooke.

+Transport

+Eltisley has a limited-service bus connection to Cambridge.
+Bus No.X3 operates Mondays to Saturdays with one trip in each direction: leaving Eltisley early morning, returning from Cambridge late afternoon.

+The A428 St Neots to Cambridge road by-passes Eltisley just to the north of the village.

+A major road construction project is underway (2025) to take most of the A428 traffic further north onto a new dual carriageway.
+The new road (A421 from the Black Cat roundabout to Caxton Gibbet) is scheduled to open in 2027.